tonyjoanes/claimtriangles/README.md

 # Claim Triangles

-A console app that can take in a CSV file of claims data and export an accumulated list
+A console app that can take in a CSV file of claims data and export an accumulated list.

+.NET Core 3.1

 ## Building and Running the app
 Open a command prompt and navigate to the `TJ.ClaimTriables` directory